 My favorite way to use it is to download the PDF version and read that file with a PDF-reader program like the free Adobe Acrobat Reader.
-A version that can be read in a web browser is also available at the link above.
+If that file is too big to work with, I have cut the text into PDF 'chunks' that you can download for each reading assignment.